adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 2. Inside **EdgeTutorialAppStart**, open the file `EdgeTutorialAppStart.xcodeproj` (this should open Xcode).
    - Since the packages are already set up, Xcode will automatically download the required extensions
 3. Start following the tutorial again at [3.
 Update tutorial app code to enable Edge features](#3-update-tutorial-app-code-to-enable-edge-features).
-   - If you encounter the error: "invalid custom path 'AEPLifecycle/Sources' for target 'AEPLifecycle'" (or similar) when building the app, try fully quitting Xcode (`CMD` + `Q`, or right click Xcode in the dock and select **Quit**) and opening the project again (steps 1 & 2).
+   - If you encounter the error: "invalid custom path 'AEPLifecycle/Sources' for target 'AEPLifecycle'" (or similar) when building the app, try fully quitting Xcode (`CMD` + `Q`, or right select Xcode in the dock and select **Quit**) and opening the project again (steps 1 & 2).

 </p></details>